 The best Google Photos alternatives of 2022

 Although iDrive isn't designed primarily for storing photos and videos, it's still one of the best Google Photos alternatives.
 If your priority is maximum storage space, then the company's high-capacity, low-cost plans offer a lot of appeal.
 Especially as Creative Bloq readers can access a special deal that gets you 10TB for your first year, for just $3.98.

 On a per-GB basis, you won't find any other cloud storage as affordable as this.
 So if you manage a sizeable image library, this could be your best bet.
 Photographers shooting in RAW format will find IDrive particularly appealing due to the format's large file sizes.

-The platform also scores highly for accessibility, with reliable apps available on iOS, Android, and Windows devices.
+IDrive (which, by the way, is nothing to do with Apple) also scores highly for accessibility, with reliable apps available on iOS, Android, and Windows devices.
 Over a rigorous testing period, we found no significant issues with any of iDrive's apps and found all the main features straightforward to use.
 The iDrive web client is also impressive, making it easy to access your files from any web-enabled device.

 Security is another strength, with comprehensive encryption of data both when it is in transit and when resting on iDrive's servers.
 Although it isn’t end-to-end encryption (such as that used on Microsoft’s Vault), it still far surpasses the security policies of Google Photos.

-One final thing we love about pCloud is its support for RAW image thumbnails.
-This is a feature we've not seen on other platforms and makes pCloud a good Google Photos alternative for professional photographers.
+pCloud also differentiates itself by offering a lifetime subscription plan, which can make the platform more affordable than many competitors.
+Another thing we love is its support for RAW image thumbnails.
+It's a feature we've not seen on many other platforms, and it makes pCloud one of the best Google Photos alternatives for professional photographers.

 Most versions of the app include a dedicated photos section where users can scroll through their photos in chronological order.
 Users can also create and organise an unlimited number of albums.